sidgurun/Lya_zelda/docs/Tutorial_MCMC.rst

           >>> w_Arr , f_Arr , s_Arr = Lya.Generate_a_real_line( z_t , V_t, log_N_t, t_t, F_t, log_EW_t, W_t , PNR_t, FWHM_t, PIX_t, LyaRT_Grid, Geometry )

 where `/This/Folder/Contains/The/Grids/` is the place where you store the LyaRT data grids, as shown in the installation section.
 And...
 It's done! `w_Arr` is a numpy array that contains the wavelength where the line profile is evaluated.
 Meanwhile, `f_Arr` is the actual line profile. `s_Arr` is the uncertainty of the flux density.
+Remeber that if you want to use the line profile grid with lower RAM memory occupation you must pass `MODE='LIGHT'` to `Lya.load_Grid_Line`.

 Let's have a look to how the line looks: